-For years we’ve been wondering when and if there would be a Vogue for and about the Nordic countries which are a cultural power house: two of the world’s best restaurants (official) are in Denmark which is also known for its film TV, jewellery (Pandora and Georg Jensen), fashion, interiors and design as well as environmental and architectual excellence.
+For years we wondered when there might be a Vogue for the Nordic countries.
+Denmark, Norway and Sweden plus Finland and Iceland are a cultural power house.
+Two of the world’s best restaurants (official) are in Denmark.
+The country is also known for its film TV, jewellery (Pandora and Georg Jensen), fashion, interiors and design as well as environmental and architectural excellence.
 And for being, along with the other Scandi countries, home to the happiest people in the world.

-A Vogue for and about the Nordic countries would be a feast for the eyes and and the mind – and with UK Vogue’s editor Edward Enninful having revolutionised the glorious glossy and made it relevant to a wider audience, there is so much scope and enough material to fill a library full of magazines.
+A Vogue for and about the Nordic countries would be a feast for the eyes and and the mind.
+The UK Vogue’s new editor Edward Enninful revolutionised the glorious glossy and made it relevant to a wider audience.
+In the Nordic countries there is so much scope for design – enough material to fill a library full of magazines.

-The Cultural Power House – So much scope for Vogue Scandinavia
+The Cultural Power House –scope for Vogue Scandinavia

-First two editions launched with world famous Scanis Greta Thunberg and Helena Christensen on the covers – the third edition has relative unknown (to the outside world) Swedish model Malaika Holmen dressed in outsized men’s clothes.
-Or some designers would refuse to call it men’s clothes.
-Gender fluidity is a big issue in this edition – check the masthead and there’s a Gender Fluidity Expert squeezed in between a Handbag Expert and a Fashion Editor Norway.
+The first two editions of Vogue Scandinavia launched with Greta Thunberg and Helena Christensen as cover girls – the third edition has Swedish model Malaika Holmen dressed in outsized men’s clothes.
+However, some designers might refuse to call it men’s clothes.
+Gender fluidity is a big issue in this edition.
+The magazine has a Gender Fluidity Expert amongst other staff such as a Handbag Expert and a Fashion Editor Norway.

-But there is boundary pushing, preaching and of-the-moment shock and awe on almost every page, and every so often we just want to reach for Vogue UK or France or Portugal.
-That said, there is charm in this third edition, and the mad hatter cookiness of the Dystopian Vacation fashion story featuring an awkward-looking avatar muse on a trip to somewhere is off-set by the story of a Finnish husband-and-wife and their knitwear brand Myssyfarmi with their army of knitters.
-Indeed, there is more to fashion than Fendi and Gucci in the shape of big sweaters and woolies made by smaller firms.
-Remember the sweater trending as a fashion piece after the Scandi TV thriller The Killing?
+That said, there is charm in this third edition.
+The mad hatter cookiness of the Dystopian Vacation fashion story featuring an awkward-looking avatar muse on a trip to somewhere is off the wall.
+But it is off-set by the story of a Finnish husband-and-wife team and their knitwear brand Myssyfarmi.
+Indeed, there are big sweaters and woolies.
+Remember when the sweater was trending as a fashion piece after the Scandi TV thriller The Killing?

 There is Charm – the Swedish Beach Huts and Danish Kransekager

-While Vogue Scandinavia gets glossier there is also plenty of charm: We love the Shore Thing – a features on the Swedish Riviera and its beautiful beach huts which “fetch outrageous sums for a few square metres” – just like on the south coast of England.
-But the Swedish coastline looks wonderfully wild, full of grass and sand and wonderfully windy.
-And last but certainly not least the Towering Sensation: the story of the ‘kransekage’ – the horn put together of marzipan rings, each weighing 5 grammes less than the one below… Kransekage is a 200-year-old party cake tradition particularly in Denmark – it signals a special occasion..a round birthday, christening..usually a family celebration.
+We love the Shore Thing – a feature on the Swedish Riviera and its beautiful beach huts.
+They “fetch outrageous sums for a few square metres” – just like on the south coast of England.
+But the Swedish coastline looks wonderfully wild, full of grass and sand and windy.
+Last but not least the Towering Sensation.
+This is the story of the ‘kransekage’ – the horn put together of marzipan rings, each weighing 5 grammes less than the one below… Kransekage is a 200-year-old party cake tradition particularly in Denmark.
+It signals a special occasion..a round birthday, christening..usually a family celebration.
 Thanks for the reminder Vogue Scandinavia.